AbraaoMota/wallpaperScans/README.md

 This was my first real attempt at using Ruby on my own.
 Thanks to the Nokogiri gem for the help with HTML connections & for fNichol for the very useful link above.

+### Untested ###
+May work in other environments, see https://www.ruby-lang.org/en/downloads/ for UNIX based systems

 #TODO:
 1. Setup https connections when downloading pictures too